-Our contesed will disputes team look at the recent will forgery case, R v.
+Allegations of will forgery and fraud are becoming increasingly common.
+Our contesed will disputes team look at a recent will forgery case, R v.
 Avery and others, which collapsed when the prosecution’s main witness admited Will forgery

 The Defendants denied conspiracy to commit fraud.

 The case against them subsequently collapsed when, unbeknown to the prosecution, Mr Banks (their main witness) admitted that he had previously forged his father’s will.
 The prosecution offered no further evidence and the jury were told to find the Defendants not guilty of will forgery.

 It is understood that civil proceedings have been issued in the High Court to determine whether the deceased’s 2009 Will was forged.

 If you require legal advice on challenging a Will on the basis of forgery or fraud and require a free case assessment from one of our specialist lawyers then call us on 0808 139 1596 or send details to us at [email protected]